injeti-manohar/AZ-104/Module6.md

 2. `Border Gateway Protocol (BGP)` to exchange routes between Azure and on-premises networks As we know BGP is a standard routing protocol used by internet and other autonomous systems.

+### Service Endpoints

+The rule addition provides improved security by fully removing public internet access to resources and allowing traffic only from your virtual network.

+• **Improved security for your Azure service resources** - use private ip of your vm and attach a service endpoint policy to provide

+• **Optimal routing for Azure service traffic from your virtual network** -

+• **less management** - There are no Network Address Translation (NAT) or gateway devices required to set up the service endpoints.
+You can configure service endpoints through a simple click on a subnet.
+There's no additional overhead to maintaining the endpoints

+**There's no additional charge for using service endpoints.
+No limits for no. Of endpoints**

 ### NVA FOR HIGH AVAILABILITY

 NVA starts acting as a router.
 If traffic is routed through an NVA, the NVA becomes a critical piece of your infrastructure.
 Any NVA failures will directly affect the ability of your services to communicate.
 It's important to include a highly available architecture in your NVA deployment.